 VI.
 Process for Filing a Complaint with the COD

-A. General Complaint: Any person may file a complaint alleging that a student or student organization violated any provision in The Mind and Hand Book, The Academic Integrity Handbook, or any other MIT policy.
+A. General Complaint: Any member of the MIT community may file a complaint alleging that a student or student organization violated any provision in The Mind and Hand Book, The Academic Integrity Handbook, or any other MIT policy, rule, guideline, or regulation.
 The complaint shall be submitted in writing or by meeting with the OSCCS to give a verbal complaint statement.
+For complaints of discrimination and discriminatory harassment, a complaint should be submitted in writing to IDHR.
 A complaint should be submitted as soon as possible after the event takes place.
 The Institute itself may initiate a complaint.
+The COD Chair, OSCCS, or, where appropriate, IDHR may determine on a case-by-case basis whether to permit a non-MIT community member to submit a complaint.

-B. Sexual Misconduct, Sexual Harassment, Intimate Partner Violence, or Stalking Complaint (non-Title IX): Any person may initiate a complaint alleging that a student or student organization engaged in sexual misconduct, sexual harassment, intimate partner violence, or stalking that does not meet the definition of Title IX Sexual Harassment by notifying IDHR.
+B. Sexual Misconduct, Sexual Harassment, Intimate Partner Violence, or Stalking Complaint (non-Title IX): Any member of the MIT community may initiate a complaint alleging that a student or student organization engaged in sexual misconduct, sexual harassment, intimate partner violence, or stalking that does not meet the definition of Title IX Sexual Harassment by notifying IDHR.
 The Institute itself may initiate such a complaint.
 More information about special complaint handling procedures for cases involving sexual misconduct, intimate partner violence, and stalking are described in Section XIII.
+The COD Chair, OSCCS, or, where appropriate, IDHR may determine on a case-by-case basis whether to permit a non-MIT community member to submit a non-Title IX sexual misconduct complaint.

 D. Faculty Letter to File: A faculty letter to file is a complaint filed by an instructor alleging a first and low-level violation of MIT’s academic integrity policy that, based on the instructor’s current knowledge, does not require further action by the COD.
 The Instructor submits this letter to the OSCCS.

-ii.
-The Chair of COD may convert a faculty letter to file to a complaint if the respondent has had prior violations or the alleged misconduct warrants further action from the COD.
+1. The Chair of COD may convert a faculty letter to file to a complaint if the respondent has had prior academic misconduct violations or the alleged misconduct warrants further action from the COD.

 < Back to V: Definitions | Index | Forward to VII: Process for Choosing a Particular Resolution Process >